themartiancompany/one-way-cross-chain-permissionless-router-bridge/README.md

 still I wouldn't be using the Google RPC at all.

-Also probably PayPal wouldn't like much a project which more or exposes its token customers to a stable-coin baked network from a competitor.
+Also probably PayPal wouldn't like much a project which roughly exposes its token's customers to a stable-coin baked network from a competitor.

 Not that I care much frankly, as what the Ur